aryawidjaja/Payload-Dropping-Mechanism-TDA-Aksantara/README.md

 ## License

-This code is released under the MIT License code.
+This code is released under the GNU GENERAL PUBLIC LICENSE code.
 The license applies to the codebase and users must comply with the license terms.
 Refer to the LICENSE file for more information.

 ## Contributing